chimpler/postgres-aws-s3/README.md

 If the file has the metadata `Content-Encoding=gzip` in S3, then the file will be automatically unzipped prior to be copied to the table.
 One can update the metadata in S3 by following the instructions described [here](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-object-metadata.html).

+## Support custom S3 endpoint URL

+If you need to change S3 endpoint URL set environment variable `S3_ENDPOINT_URL`, for example, to use local S3 server for development.